The Deserted House (Hoffmann): Plot

 Theodor tries again to break into the deserted house and encounters a mad woman, who rages at him and can only be subdued by force; the caretaker appears and whips her.
 Later on, when Theodor is at a dinner party at Graf P.'s residence, he dances with a young woman, who resembles the woman who appeared to Theodor in the mirror; Graf P. says that she is the niece of the mad woman in the house.
 Theodor meets again with Doctor K. and asks him about this woman; the doctor tells the story of Graf von S., who fell in love with Gräfin Angelika Z. They were set to be married, before the Graf instead decided to marry her sister Gabriele.
 Before the wedding, Angelika moved into the deserted house in ***n, which was owned by her father.
 Graf von S. fell ill a year into his marriage to Gabriele and travelled to Pisa.
 His wife did not accompany him, because she was to give birth 9 days later.
 The child went missing shortly after its birth.
 It was later heard that Graf von S. actually died in the house in ***n with Angelika.
 The child of Gabriele was later returned by a gypsy woman, who fell over and died when Gabriele took her child back into her arms.
 When the Graf Z. arrives at the house in ***n, he notices that Angelika resembles the gypsy woman who died earlier.
 He wishes to remove her from the house, but she refuses.
 Angelika claims that Graf von S. came to her house, and they had sex; the product of their affair was the child brought to Gabriele.
 Doctor K. tells Theodor that his dance partner was Edmonde, the daughter of Gabriele, and that she was in ***n to sort out family affairs.
 Theodor recounts how he then left the city.
 The story ends with Theodor's friend saying: "Goodnight, you Spallanzani bat!" ("Gute Nacht, du Spalanzanische Fledermaus!")

 Analysis

 The Deserted House utilises a frame story; the tale is recounted by Theodor in the context of a conversation with his friends.
 Theodor is the narrator, protagonist and critic of his own story.

 There are similarities between this text and Ludwig Tieck's Liebeszauber, and comparisons can be made between The Deserted House and Greek mythology; the myth of Narcissus, for instance, is evoked by the protagonist's falling in love by usage of a mirror.

 The Deserted House shares many themes with Hoffmann's much more popular tale, The Sandman, such as the focus on eyes and vision, characters falling violently in love with women who do not exist.

+Adaptations

+A comic-book adaptation by Dino Battaglia was published in 1990.